maxvisser/rocketchat.github.io/_posts/2018/08/2018-08-7-welcome-to-rocketchat.md

 featured: true
 ---

-After Slack announced its acquisition and discontinuation of Atlassian HipChat and Stride last week, HipChat users have voiced  their concerns regarding the lack of self-hosted options for team chat and collaboration, as well as some security concerns linked to Cloud versus on-prem options.
+After Slack announced its acquisition and discontinuation of Atlassian HipChat and Stride, HipChat users have voiced  their concerns regarding the lack of self-hosted options for team chat and collaboration, as well as some security concerns linked to Cloud versus on-prem options.

 ![rocket.chat team chat platform](/images/posts/2018/08/2018-08-07-welcome-to-rocketchat/rc_descktop_app.png)